jart/blink/README.md

 1. Blink is 196kb in size (or 126kb if optional features are disabled), whereas the qemu-x86_64 executable is 4mb in size.

-2. Blink will run your Linux binaries on any POSIX platform, whereas qemu-x86_64 only supports Linux.
+2. Blink will run your Linux binaries on any POSIX system, whereas qemu-x86_64 only supports Linux.

 3. Blink goes 2x faster than qemu-x86_64 on some benchmarks, such as SSE